7 Types of Artificial Intelligence

 Reactive machines are just that — reactionary.
 They can respond to immediate requests and tasks, but they aren’t capable of storing memory, learning from past experiences or improving their functionality through experiences.
 Additionally, reactive machines can only respond to a limited combination of inputs.
 Reactive machines are the most fundamental type of AI.

-In practice, reactive machines are useful for performing basic autonomous functions, such as filtering spam from your email inbox or recommending items based on your shopping history.
-But beyond that, reactive AI can’t build upon previous knowledge or perform more complex tasks.
+In practice, reactive machines are useful in basic autonomous functions, such as filtering spam from your email inbox or recommending items based on your shopping history.
+Beyond that, reactive AI can’t build upon previous knowledge or perform more complex tasks.

 Reactive Machine AI Examples

-• IBM Deep Blue: IBM’s reactive AI machine Deep Blue was able to read real-time cues in order to beat Russian chess grandmaster Garry Kasparov in a 1997 chess match.
+• IBM Deep Blue: IBM’s reactive AI machine Deep Blue was able to read real-time cues to beat Russian chess grandmaster Garry Kasparov in a 1997 chess match.

 • Netflix Recommendation Engine: Media platforms like Netflix often utilize AI-powered recommendation engines, which process data from a user’s watch history to determine and suggest what they would be most likely to watch next.